How to Preserve Bar Coasters | Another Coaster Friday

-The ones I have are from our honeymoon to Tahiti.
+The ones I have are from our honeymoon in Tahiti.
 Greg collected them and they have been sitting around in our basement wet bar forever.
-He actually had the idea to preserve the paper coasters, which I thought was a great idea!

 Video Tutorial on How To Preserve Bar Coasters